imranfadhil/pp_portfolio/02_VOLVE/README.md

 *   **Cross-Well QA/QC**: Finally, a `quick_compare` plot was generated to visually inspect the consistency of the key logs across all wells, ensuring a high level of confidence in the final interpretation.

 ### Overall Results
+The analysis of the initial three wells provides a clear picture of the Hugin Formation reservoir.
+The discovery well, 15/9-19-SR, confirmed a high-quality, oil-bearing sandstone.
+The subsequent appraisal wells successfully delineated the accumulation: 15/9-19-A encountered a significantly thicker oil column with similar excellent reservoir properties, while the 15/9-19-BT2 sidetrack penetrated the same high-quality reservoir in the water leg, effectively defining the downdip extent of the oil accumulation.

 ![Hugin Pay Ressum](static/hugin_pay_ressum.png)

 #### 15-9-19-SR (May 1993)